Jane: The Legendary Story of the Underground Abortion Service, 1968-1973

 Before Roe v.
 Wade legalized abortion in the U.S. in 1973, the Abortion Counseling Services of Women’s Liberation was a group of over one hundred women in Chicago who each anonymously answered to “Jane.”
 When the group started in 1969, even providing information about abortion was a criminal act.
-Still, abortions were being sought and performed—and many women died as a result of the black market conditions of a procedure gone awry.
-Jane’s role was to refer women to honest, safe, and reliable doctors and to provide them with empowering information, options, and agency in their own healthcare.
-And later, to learn to perform these abortions themselves and teach women agency within their own healthcare.
+Still, abortions were being sought and performed—and many people died as a result of the black market conditions of a procedure gone awry.
+Jane’s role was to refer pregnant people to honest, safe, and reliable doctors and to provide them with empowering information, options, and agency in their own healthcare.
+And later, to learn to perform these abortions themselves and teach agency.

 You must log in to comment.